Kurta97/planetarium-api-service/README.md

 - Create a reservation
 - Edit your reservations
 - Delete a reservation
-- View a reservation list or detail
+- View your reservation list or detail
 - Add astronomy show and planetarium dome to reservation
 - Delete astronomy show and planetarium dome from reservation
 - You can use the service only after registration and only with active JWT token